Using the 3’ OH end of the primer, DNA polymerase adds nucleotides to the growing DNA strand for facilitating replication.

 We are here now,

 In 1958, Arthur Kornberg and colleagues discovered the first DNA polymerase from the E.coli and named it DNA pol I.

 Interestingly, DNA polymerase II was discovered by Thomas Kornberg, son of A. Kornberg, who discovered type II polymerase working with Malcolm E. Gefter.

 In the present article, we will discuss the main player of DNA replication, the polymerase. the content of the article is:

 - Prokaryotic DNA polymerase

 Structure of DNA polymerase:

-DNA replication is one of the important function in all organism starting from prokaryotic bacteria to the eukaryotes.
+DNA replication is one of the important functions in all organisms starting from prokaryotic bacteria to the eukaryotes.

-Hence, for a cell, it is very crucial to maintain the proper function of DNA polymerase in all the cells and in all the organism.
+Hence, for a cell, it is very crucial to maintain the proper function of DNA polymerase in all the cells and in all the organisms.

-The function of DNA polymerase is irreplaceable thus the structural domains of DNA polymerase is highly conserved in all organisms.
+The function of DNA polymerase is irreplaceable thus the structural domains of DNA polymerase are highly conserved in all organisms.